-The GoPro HERO7 White is the entry-level offering in GoPro’s new HERO7 lineup.
+The GoPro HERO7 White is the entry-level offering of the three cameras in GoPro’s HERO7 lineup.
 So it has the most basic set of features.

 That’s very true when it comes to its video offerings.
 While the Black and Silver editions offer quite a range of resolution and frame rate combinations, along with several features like superfast framerates for slow motion or the new HyperSmooth in-camera stabilization the live streaming (those last two are Black only), the features of the White are significantly pared down.
 That’s quite deliberate, not only to justify the lower price but also to make it much simpler to use for those who don’t want to be overwhelmed with options and just want to get out and start shooting.
 After all, if you don’t need all of those bells and whistles they can just get in the way.

 With the new HERO9 Black just released, GoPro is running a great deal on the previous model, the HERO8 Black.
 You can get it for $299.98, and that includes a 1-year subscription to GoPro as well as a 32GB SD card.

 The subscription to GoPro gives you unlimited cloud storage, discounted no-questions-asked camera replacement, and up to 50% off GoPro accessories.

 If you’re trying to decide whether the HERO7 White’s video capabilities fit your needs, here’s a rundown on its various options and features available when shooting video.
 For comparison, I have a separate rundown of the video features of the HERO7 Silver.

 There are only four combinations of resolution and framerate available.
 In NTSC, they’re 1440p30 and 1440p60.
 In PAL, they’re 1440p50 and 1440p25.

 Put more simply, the only resolution available is 1440.
 That’s a rectangle 1920 pixels across and 1440 pixels high that looks like this: